c-c-k/books-library/docs/source/roadmap.rst

 * Copy the original project assignment file to the docs dir.
 * Copy the original project assignment into this file for easier access.
 * Based on the original assignment write MVC abstracts:
-    - Model abstract.
+    - DAL abstract.
-    - View abstract.
+    - UI abstract.
     - Controller abstract.
 * Add/update stage 2 action plan.